alex-bellon/wikipedia/wikipedia.md

 [Fumblerules](https://en.wikipedia.org/wiki/Fumblerules) - A fumblerule is a rule of language or linguistic style, humorously written in such a way that it breaks this rule.

 [Ghost word](https://en.wikipedia.org/wiki/Ghost_word) - a word published in a dictionary or similarly authoritative reference work, having rarely, if ever, been used in practice, and hitherto having been meaningless.

+[Hapax legomenon](https://en.wikipedia.org/wiki/Hapax_legomenon) - a word that only occurs once within a certain context.

 [Headlinese](https://en.wikipedia.org/wiki/Headlinese) -  an abbreviated form of news writing style used in newspaper headlines.